abdalrahmanattya/nodejs-application-migration/README.md

 ### Application Architecture - Environments
 In order to achieve separation between environments , we will deploy each environment in a separate AWS account
 #### Accounts Architecture
-It's a best practice to implement AWS Landing Zone to set up multi-account AWS environment but for simplicity, I will consider have the below architecture with AWS organizations enabled on the ROOT account.
+It's a best practice to implement AWS Landing Zone to set up multi-account AWS environment but for simplicity, I will consider that we have the below architecture implemented with AWS organizations enabled on the ROOT account.

 ![](diagrams/accounts-architecture.png)
 ### Environments Architecture